Skip advert

 • Top-spec cars four-seat only

 The Volkswagen ID.3 is a great car for families wanting to make the switch to electric motoring, and doubly so now the maker has implemented some critical mid-life updates to improve interior quality.
 This, added to a simplified (and cheaper) model lineup makes the ID.3 easier to recommend than ever before; impressive performance, good electric range and fast charging, plus a generous kit list and a roomy interior make the electric VW a viable alternative to petrol hatchbacks and SUVs.
-Our reservations about the laggy infotainment system remain, however – we hope further updates in 2024 should rectify these concerns.
+We’re also feeling much better about the car thanks to VW’s 2024 updates to the infotainment system, which was a serious flaw in the older cars.

 Volkswagen ID.3 models, specs and alternatives